gabeg805/Extensible-Login-Manager/README.md

 ==================

 Executing this program on startup can have some pretty adverse effects, but fear not!

+    - Transparency is not working.
+            * When this happens, it means that the compositing manager is starting up either too early or too late.
+To fix this, hit the leaf icon in the bottom right of the screen, this will restart the GLM service.

+    - Everytime GLM starts up, the screen flickers, getty is visible for a short period, and then GLM appears again.
+            * When this happens, GLM is starting before Getty, and when Getty starts up, it kills GLM, which then causes GLM to restart and appear again.
+              To fix this, try and have GLM start up on a different TTY by changing the TTY variable.

+    - After I enter my password, the X session is not started, but rather the screen just turns black.
+            * This probably means that the xinitrc executable file is not starting the X session correctly.
+Check the logs!

-    - On bootup, your screen remains black and nothing shows up
+    - On bootup, your screen remains black and nothing shows up.
-            * To fix this you want to have a bootable USB at hand, then you want to mount the root partition so execute:
+            * This is one of the worst problems to have.
+To fix this you want to have a bootable USB at hand and mount the root partition

                     # mount /dev/sdX# /mnt